 Deciding where you want to live, what sort of property you want to live in and what you can afford is probably the most important decision.
 Presumably you will have visited the part of France that you intend to move to – hopefully you aren’t considering moving to France without having been there! -and you have an idea about what properties are available.
 Ensure that the estate agents you are dealing with are registered, and that you are prepared for the rather more lengthy process that buying a property is in France, as compared to the UK.

 When moving to France it is likely you will want to move most of your worldly possessions with you.
-Contact a reliable and experienced removals company such as Europe Remove for help getting everything you love to your new home.
+Contact a reliable and experienced removals company such as European Removal Experts for help getting everything you love to your new home.
 They are fully insured and will help you with all aspects of moving to France.